thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/file_necsim_main.cpp.rst.txt

 A generic simulator for spatially explicit coalescence models suitable for HPC applications.
 It contains all functions for running large-scale simulations backwards in time using coalescence techniques.
 Outputs include an SQLite database containing spatial and temporal information about tracked lineages, and allow for rebuilding of the coalescence tree.
-Currently, a fat-tailed dispersal kernel or normal distribution can be used for dispersal processes.

 .. contents:: Contents